augerai/a2ml/docs/source/dev/authentication.rst

 A2ML Cloud
 ==========

-Authenticating with A2ML Cloud will allow you to have one account which manages all provider credentials.
+Authenticating with |a2mlcloud| will allow you to have one account which manages all provider credentials.
 All providers can then be run without individual configuration.

 CLI Login
 ---------